 Remember to check that your content upgrade works as well.
 I use ConvertKit to assist with my email list and content upgrades.

 I like to get my collaborators to promote my posts so one great resource is Facebook Groups.
-These are groups promotion threads that you can leverage to let the world know about your post.
+These are group promotion threads that you can leverage to let the world know about your post.

 Although there isn’t an automated way of accomplishing this task the real benefit is that you will leverage a group of like-minded individuals.